 Is Tencel better than cotton bedding?
 Depends on your preference.

 At the end of the day, both Tencel and cotton are quality fabrics that contribute to a restful night’s sleep.
-The fabric that’s going to work best will depend on a number of personal preferences related to laundering, warmth, and eco-friendliness.
+They’re also more sustainable than synthetic fiber.
+The fabric that will work best will depend on several personal preferences related to laundering, warmth, and eco-friendliness.

 We recommend Tencel sheets for people who struggle with sleeping hot.
 If you find yourself waking up in a pool of sweat each morning, this breathable article of bedding is going to keep you cool and comfortable throughout the night.
 Tencel sheets are also a bit more eco-friendly than cotton, as they require less water and energy to be produced.